-The rest of Cedar Bluff's State Park offers fishing, boating (5 ramps), swimming, hunting, volleyball. basketball, hiking, a BMX track, and both 121 camp sites with utilities and primitive camping.
+The rest of Cedar Bluff State Park offers fishing, boating (5 ramps), swimming, hunting, volleyball. basketball, hiking, a BMX track, and both 121 camp sites with utilities and primitive camping.
 Cabins are available for rent on the north side of the reservoir.

-The Cedar Bluff State Park office is open 8AM - 4:30PM monday - Friday year around, with extended hours during camping season.
+The Cedar Bluff State Park office is open 8AM - 4:30PM Monday - Friday year around, with extended hours during camping season.
 Vehicle, camping and utility permits are required year around and are available from the office or self serve station.

 A portion of the Page Creek Wildlife Area is designated as a handicap hunting access area.

-copyright 2006-2014 by Keith Stokes
+copyright 2006-2015 by Keith Stokes